 - By Jim Colucci

-(Jim Colucci is author of the forthcoming Golden Girls Forever, tracing the journey of the hit TV show The Golden Girls from its inception, filled with exclusive interviews with the cast and crew.
+(Jim Colucci is author of Golden Girls Forever, tracing the journey of the hit TV show The Golden Girls from its inception, filled with exclusive interviews with the cast and crew.
 The book can be pre-ordered here.)

 Years ago, I interviewed Betty White about her work on The Golden Girls in her cheery, butter-yellow living room.
 Her golden retriever, Pontiac, lay on my feet.
 Betty, then 84, had crystal-clear memories of her days working on the legendary sitcom.
 The Golden Girls, she said, had been a golden opportunity, coming her way just a few years after losing her beloved husband Allen Ludden, and bringing, in her 60s, what would turn out to be one of many resurgences in her career.

 It’d taken months to get the interview because, even before her latest “comeback” in 2010, Betty White remained one of the busiest actresses in Hollywood.
 And on her 95th birthday on Jan.
 17, she’s still going strong.

 AfterThe Golden Girls ended in 1992, the then 70-something Betty kept busy not only with a season of the short-lived CBS sequel series Golden Palace, but by appearing in a regular roles in the short-lived sitcom Bob, opposite Bob Newhart.
 Four more TV series followed, as well as scene-stealing turns in a number of films.

 Then, 2010 turned out to be a banner year for Betty.
 Just as she turned 88, her career burned hotter than ever.
 In January, she accepted the Screen Actors’ Guild’s award for Lifetime Achievement, an honor that usually comes at the end of a career.
 But for Betty, it was just the opening of yet another act.